 May 24, 1945 ~ Jazz, soul, folk singer, guitarist, songwriter Terry Callier, full name Terrence Orland Callier, born in Chicago, Illinois, USA ~ Childhood friend of Curtis Mayfield, Major Lance and Jerry Butler.
 Started in doo-wop bands in his teens.
 Influenced by John Coltrane.
 Wrote or co-wrote songs recorded by HP Lovecraft (Spin Spin Spin, It's About Time) and by the Dells (The Love We Had Stays On My Mind).
 Worked with George Benson, Gil Scott-Heron, Paul Weller, Massive Attack, the Juju Orchestra, Hardkandy, Nujabes, Koop, Beth Orton, the Urban Species, and others ~ Callier passed away in 2012

 May 24, 1944 ~ Singer, songwriter Susana Baca born in Chorrullos, Peru ~ Leading figure in the revival of Afro-Peruvian music.
-Actively recording since the late 1980s.
+Actively recording since the late-1980s.
 Earned international acclaim with a series of albums on David Byrne's Luaka Bop label, starting with the eponymous Susana Baca produced by Greg Landau.
 Best known for Maria Lando.
 Briefly served as Peru's Minister of Culture in 2011, resigning due to a cabinet reshuffle in December

 May 24, 1941 ~ Robert Allen Zimmerman, commonly known as singer, guitarost, songwriter Bob Dylan born in Duluth, Minnesota, USA ~ Quintessential protest singer.
 Cultural icon.
 Broke through as a songwriter with his 1963 The Freewheelin' Bob Dylan sophomore album and has recorded steadily since.
-Acclaimed for quintessential songs such as Blowin' In The Wind, The Times They Are A-Changin', Like A Rolling Stone, Positively 4th Street, Rainy Day Women #12 & 35, Just Like A Woman, All Along The Watchtower, Lay Lady Lay, Knockin' On Heaven's Door, It Ain't Me Babe, Hurricane, and others
+Acclaimed for quintessential songs such as Blowin' In The Wind, The Times They Are A-Changin', Like A Rolling Stone, Positively 4th Street, Rainy Day Women #12 & 35, Just Like A Woman, All Along The Watchtower, Lay Lady Lay, Knockin' On Heaven's Door, It Ain't Me Babe, and Hurricane

 May 24, 1941 ~ Guitarist, singer, songwriter Tony Valentino born in Los Angeles, California, USA ~ Member of 1960s garage rock group the Standells, best known for their 1965 hit Dirty Water.
 The group would serve as inspiration to 1970s punk bands such as the Sex Pistols and the Ramones